Alviura/Project-C/README.md

 # Project-C
-This repo contains a take away assignment handed over by Lecturer
+This repo contains a take away assignment handed over my Lecturer

 Q1.txt - discuss the qualities of a good program.